shuup/shuup/doc/provides.rst

 Using Provides
 --------------

-Provide management functions are found in the :mod:`shoop.apps.provides` module.
+Provide management functions are found in the :mod:`shuup.apps.provides` module.

-In general, the :obj:`shoop.apps.provides.get_provide_objects` method is your most useful entry point.
+In general, the :obj:`shuup.apps.provides.get_provide_objects` method is your most useful entry point.

 .. _provide-categories: